JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 <note>

 * If you have a lot of projects or build configurations, we recommend you avoid using the __Default agent__ in order to free up the TeamCity server resources.
 The TeamCity Administrator can [disable](build-agents-configuration-and-maintenance.md#Enabling%2FDisabling+Agents+via+UI) the default agent on the __Agents__ page of the web UI.
-* When changing the TeamCity data directory or database, make sure they do not get out of sync.
+* When changing the TeamCity Data Directory or database, make sure they do not get out of sync.
 </note>

 ### Configuring TeamCity Data Directory

-The default placement of the TeamCity data directory can be changed.
+The default placement of the TeamCity Data Directory can be changed.
 See [TeamCity Data Directory](teamcity-data-directory.md) for details.

 ### Editing Server Configuration